1. Blog

 This is a more difficult meat to find for your dog, but it is a good novel protein option.
 It has a low-fat content and high-protein combination, and it is rich in various minerals and vitamins.

 At 2% fat, kangaroo is a lean meat that is also high in essential B vitamins, and certain minerals, such as zinc and iron.
-In fact, it has double the amount of iron as what is found in beef, and it has triple the amount as compared to pork and chicken.
+It has double the amount of iron as beef, and it has triple the amount as compared to pork and chicken.
 It also contains omega 3 and omega 6 fatty acids.

 Chicken

-Chicken is the most commonly available of the various types of meat you might feed your dog.
-It is used heavily in commercial dog foods because it is lower in cost, but from a nutrition standpoint, it may not be your best option.
+Kibble manufacturers use it heavily in commercial dog foods because it costs less.
+From a nutrition standpoint, however, it may not be your best option.

-Chickens that are kept in coops throughout their life often suffer from Vitamin D deficiencies, and that affects their meat.
-Chicken also lacks natural antioxidants because of the poor quality man-made diets they are fed.
+Chickens kept in coops throughout their life often suffer from Vitamin D deficiencies, which affects their meat.
+Chicken dog food may also lack natural antioxidants because of the poor quality man-made diets they are fed.
 Unless you have access to wild chickens, it’s better to choose another type of meat for your dog.

 Turkey Meat

-Turkey is a healthier option for your dog than chicken since it has more white meat (70%), which results in a higher protein content and a lower fat content.
+Turkey is a good source of protein and a healthier option for your dog than chicken since it has more white meat (70%).
+Turkey dog food may have a higher protein content and a lower fat content.
 It’s also rich in various minerals, including phosphorus, potassium, zinc, and vitamins like niacin and B6.

 As a side note, many loving pet parents like to share their Thanksgiving feast with their fur babies.
-While this may be done with good intentions, it often has harmful results.
+While done with good intentions, it may have harmful results.
 When dogs eat human foods to which they are unaccustomed, it can overstimulate their pancreas and cause inflammation.

 This condition is known as pancreatitis and results in vomiting and diarrhea.
 Additionally, if your pooch gets into the turkey bones, they can cause gastrointestinal problems.
 It’s best to avoid giving your dog foods that they are not used to eating.